 "Here is a true child of Israel.
 There is no duplicity in him."
 Jn 1:47

 Some people are naturally open, transparent and accepting.
 Most of us, however, are not.
 We fear and resist the judgment of others.
-What can they know about us, we ask, they have only just met us, and while this is true, it can reflect an unhealthy desire for independence.
+What can others know about us, we wonder, who have only just met us?
+While the question is valid, it can reflect an unhealthy desire for independence.
 Only when we realize that the wisdom and insight of others can be a gift for our own journey do we embrace it and grow from it.